-The Council understands that much of the existing and future proposed housing is unaffordable for many people within our district.
-We therefore understand that it is important to increase opportunities for affordable home ownership, particularly for first time buyers, close to amenities and public transport.
-At the same time, the Council must address the growing demand and pressure of those on lower incomes and those who are more vulnerable who rely on social housing.
-This will require the delivery of more affordable housing for rent, particularly social rent, to work to address the supply and demand gap.
+Cherwell understands that much of the existing and future proposed housing is out of reach of many people within our district.
+We therefore understand that it is important to increase opportunities for affordable home ownership, particularly for first time buyers, that is close to amenities and transport.
+At the same time, Cherwell must address the growing demand and pressure of those on lower incomes and who are more vulnerable who rely on social housing and enable the delivery of more affordable housing for rent, particularly social rent, to work to address the supply and demand gap.

 The Council has made some positive strides in enabling affordable housing delivery, delivering 618 properties over a 3 year period.
 However, the Council is aware that there is a lot more work to do to ensure that more housing across tenure is available, particularly at social rent.
-Over the same 3 year period, only 23 of the 618 new properties have been brought forward at social rent, which has the highest demand on the Housing Register.
+Over the last 3 years, only 23 of the 618 new properties have been brought forward at social rent, which is our demand tenure through the housing register.

-Whilst there has been some positive affordable housing delivery, the true affordability of affordable housing in Cherwell is of concern.
+Whilst affordable housing delivered is positive, as alluded to above, the true affordability of affordable housing in Cherwell is of concern.
 There is a significant disparity between social and affordable rent levels, as affordable rents are available at up to 80% of market rent.
 As the Oxfordshire rental market and housing market generally is buoyant, the market rent level is out of reach of lower income households.
 Larger affordable housing rented units should be considered for priority towards social rent given the considerable gap between market, social and affordable rents on larger properties.

-The majority of new affordable homes will be delivered on new private developments and we will continue to work proactively with developers to secure the provision of affordable housing through our Local Plan and associated housing delivery engagement and help developers find solutions to viability concerns.
+The majority of new affordable homes will come on new private developments and we will continue to work proactively with developers to secure the provision of affordable housing through our Local Plan and associated housing delivery engagement and help developers find solutions to viability concerns.
 We will also work closely with registered providers and developers to align affordable housing proposals to local needs, agree the distribution of tenures and formulate local lettings plans for sites.
 This will also include a review of our own assets, particularly our stock of supported accommodation, to ensure that we are aligning with the housing needs and priorities of the district.

-Whilst we will prioritise social housing for rent to meet the needs of those on low incomes who have more limited housing opportunities, we will enable those who aspire to own their own home by enabling new low cost home ownership opportunities.
-Whilst providing incentives and support for first time buyers or home buyers generally is a matter for national policy, the Council will continue to enable the delivery of shared ownership schemes, with a focus on smaller family units.
+Whilst we will prioritise social housing for rent to meet the needs of those on low incomes who have more limited housing opportunities.
+But will enable those who aspire to own their own home by enabling new low cost home ownership opportunities.
+Whilst providing incentives and support for first time buyers or home buyers generally is a matter for national policy, the Council will continue to enable and support the delivery of shared ownership schemes and First Homes, with a focus on smaller family units.